PiIsRational/Albatros/README.md

 Albatros is an open source UCI-compatible chess engine.
 It is not a complete chess programm and would require a UCI-compatible graphical user interface (GUI) (ex : Scid, Arena or Shredder) to be used comfortably.

 The Albatros chess engine currently features 2 different evaluation functions for chess.
 The classical, which works with simple piece square tables (PSQT from the chess engine [RofChade](https://rofchade.nl/)).
 And the NNUE evaluation funtion, which has the format 768 -> 128x2 -> 1.
-The NNUE needs avx2 to work.
+The NNUE network needs avx2 to work.

 ## Play against Albatros